Each Regional Minister aims to develop strong links with ministers and churches in their area. The Regional Minister - Team Leader, Adrian Argile has

 Revd David Ellis

-I was born in Wolverhampton.
-My parents are Jamaicans who came to England and they are my heroes.
-I'm incredibly proud to have a Jamaican heritage and to be a Wulfrunian.
+Born in Wolverhampton, David’s parents came to England from Jamaica and they are his heroes; he is incredibly proud to have a Jamaican heritage and to be a Wulfrunian.

-35 years ago I gave my life to the Lord on a youth weekend and I have never looked back.
-I met my wife , Vivienne, at London Bible College.
-We have been married for 30 years and have three beautiful grown up children.
+35 years ago, he gave his life to the Lord on a youth weekend and he’s never looked back.
+He and Vivienne met at London Bible College, have been married for over 30 years and have three beautiful grown up children and one granddaughter.

-Before becoming a Regional Minister.
-I had been a Pastor for 24 years in two amazing churches with amazing congregations, Totterdown in Bristol and Small Heath Baptist Church in a Muslim majority part of East Birmingham.
-In the pastorate I have seen many miracles great and small.
+Before becoming a Regional Minister, David had been a Pastor for 24 years in two amazing churches, Totterdown in Bristol and Small Heath Baptist Church, where he has seen many miracles, great and small.

 You can contact David at: email@example.com